 Ensuring workers always use the right PPE—especially under time pressure—is an ongoing struggle.

-AI-powered video can recognize when workers enter chemical handling areas without required PPE.
-If a technician skips gloves or goggles, supervisors get an instant alert.
+Tech solution: AI-powered video can recognize when workers enter designated areas without required PPE, such as hard hats or safety vests.
+If a worker is missing required PPE, supervisors get a timely alert.
 This supports a culture of compliance and gives safety teams the data they need for targeted coaching.

 Vehicle and Pedestrian Collisions

-Busy loading docks and blind spots make it hard to prevent dangerous interactions between people and machines.
+Busy loading docks and blind spots make it hard to mitigate dangerous interactions between people and machines.

-Ready to bring AI-powered video to your safety program?
+Ready to bring video AI to your safety program?
 Here’s how to do it effectively:

-Integrate with existing programs: Modern AI video platforms, like Spot AI, work with your existing cameras and safety workflows.
+- Integrate with existing programs.
+Capable video AI platforms, like Spot AI, work with your existing cameras and safety workflows.
 You don’t need to rip and replace—just enhance.

-Focus on your real risks: Choose solutions that address your facility’s top hazards.
-If slips and falls are a recurring issue, prioritize video analytics that recognize spills and obstacles.
+- Focus on your real risks.
+Choose solutions that address your facility’s top hazards.
+For example, if machine guarding is a sticking point, prioritize zone-based alerts.
 For chemical handling, prioritize PPE detection.

-Start with clear safety goals: Define what success looks like—fewer near-misses, instant alerts, or better incident investigations.
+- Start with clear safety goals.
+Define what success looks like—fewer incidents, timely alerts, or better incident investigations.
 This clarity helps you measure impact and get buy-in across your team.

-Train your team: Make sure frontline staff, supervisors, and safety leads know how to use the tech.
+- Train your team.
+Make sure frontline staff, supervisors, and safety professionals know how to use the tech.
 The best systems are intuitive, so you don’t need a PhD to get value.

-Every injury you prevent is a worker who goes home safe, a shift that runs smoothly, and a team that trusts leadership to have their back.
-Modern technology—especially AI-powered video—makes it easier than ever to spot hazards, enforce protocols, and empower your frontline heroes.
+When you help mitigate an injury, a worker goes home safe, a shift runs smoothly, and a team trusts leadership to have their back.
+Technology like video AI makes it easier than ever to spot hazards, enforce protocols, and empower your frontline teams.

 Frequently Asked Questions

-The most common injuries include machine entanglement, slips/trips/falls, chemical burns and exposures, vehicle-pedestrian collisions, and heat stress.
-These often result from gaps in safety protocols, missed PPE, or unreported hazards like spills or faulty equipment (Source: OSHA Injury Summary, 2025).
+The most common injuries include machine entanglement, chemical burns and exposures, and vehicle-pedestrian collisions.
+These often result from gaps in safety protocols, missed PPE, or unreported hazards like spills or faulty equipment.

-How can video intelligence help prevent chemical manufacturing injuries?
+How can video intelligence help reduce the risk of chemical manufacturing injuries?

-AI-powered video systems can detect real-time hazards (like missing guards or PPE, spills, or unsafe vehicle movements), send instant alerts, and provide evidence for investigations.
-This supports safety teams in taking immediate action and improving training (Source: 3M Sustainability Report, 2024).
+Video AI systems can detect specific unsafe behaviors (like missing PPE or people and vehicles entering restricted zones), send timely alerts, and provide evidence for investigations.
+This supports safety teams in taking rapid action and improving training.

-Is it hard to integrate AI cameras with our current safety systems?
+Is it complex to integrate video AI cameras with current safety systems?

-Most modern video intelligence platforms—including Spot AI—are designed to work with existing cameras and IT infrastructure.
+Most capable video intelligence platforms—including Spot AI—are designed to work with existing cameras and IT infrastructure.
 Integration is typically straightforward, and cloud-based platforms mean you don’t need heavy IT resources to get started.

 How does video analytics support compliance with OSHA and EPA regulations?

-Video analytics help verify that safety protocols are being followed, such as LOTO, PPE, and safe vehicle operations.
+Video analytics help monitor adherence to specific safety protocols, such as PPE use and safe vehicle operations in designated areas.
 Video records also support incident investigations and compliance audits, providing clear documentation for regulators (Source: OSHA 1910.119).

 What are the best practices for using technology in chemical manufacturing safety?

 Start with a clear understanding of your facility’s key risks.
-Choose technology that addresses those risks directly—like spill detection or PPE compliance.
+Choose technology that addresses those risks directly—like PPE compliance.
 Train your team, review incident data regularly, and use insights from video to drive continuous improvement.
 Technology should support (not replace) your people and safety culture.

-How do we get buy-in from staff and contractors for new safety technology?
+How to get buy-in from staff and contractors for new safety technology?

 Involve workers early in the process—show how video analytics helps protect them and makes their jobs easier.
 Highlight quick wins and share success stories.
 Focus on partnership, not surveillance.